What To Do in Gatlinburg & Pigeon Forge in September

 Car Shows

-Just next door in Sevierville and overlapping somewhat, on September 15-16 is the Smoky Mountain Truck Fest, featuring trucks and jeeps of all kinds, from classic to highly modified, as well as vendors and entertainment.
-Held inside and outdoors at the Sevierville Convention Center.
+Up in Sevierville those same days, September 12-14, is the Smoky Mountain Truck Fest, featuring trucks and jeeps of all kinds, from classic to highly modified, as well as vendors and entertainment.
+Held both inside and outdoors at the Sevierville Convention Center.

 Back to Top